skeinlib/skein/skein-rest/README.md

 }
 ```

-as you can see signatures of `Deferred` object are compatible with skein-rest.
+then you use it as usual `service.getEmployee().then(fillEmployeeForm)`, as you can see signatures of `Deferred` object are compatible with skein-rest.

 #### Response Headers